It’s 2020, post year in review, so let’s start off with some 2020 content.

 We use GitHub a lot and notice many annoyances we'd like to fix.
 So here be dragons.

-Our hope is that GitHub will notice and implement some of these much needed improvements.
-So if you like any of these improvements, please email GitHub support about doing it.
+Our hope is that GitHub will notice and implement some of these much-needed improvements.
+So if you like any of these improvements, please open a discussion on GitHub feedback or contact GitHub support about doing it.

 More and more development is being done directly on the web, whether it be proof of concepts or full-blown apps.
 So much has happened in this space in the past few years. 👏